Rwanda Gorillas and Rwenzori Hike

 As far as trekking Rwanda Gorillas is concerned, we advise staying near Volcanoes National Park for easy connectivity to the Park Headquarters.
 Therefore, our selection for the best places to stay while trekking Rwanda Gorillas include Virunga Lodge, Mountain Gorilla View Lodge, Muhabura Hotel, Sabyinyo Silverback Lodge, One & Only Gorilla’s Nest, Kinigi Guesthouse, Bisate Lodge, Da Vinci Gorilla Lodge, and many others.

-How to reach Volcanoes National Park
+How to Reach Volcanoes National Park

 Flights are the main way to reach Rwanda via Kigali International Airport.
 On getting cleared with immigration at the Airport, you will be met by a representative of the Tour and Travel Company your gorilla safari was booked with.
 In this case, our professional safari driver will meet and drive to your place of stay.
 We advise that you spend a night/s within the City on the first day of your trip but if you arrive earlier, you can make your way straight to Volcanoes National Park.
 This amazing safari destination is only 65 miles from the Capital City and about 2-3 hours’ drive from the Airport.